 Violeta Gevorgianienė is Associate Professor at the Institute of Sociology and Social Work, Vilnius University.
 Her background is in special education and social work.

-Vida Jakutienė is a Vice Dean of Projects and Public Relations at Vilnius University Faculty of Philosophy.
+Head of the Research and projects department at Vilnius University Faculty of Philosophy.

 Aida Jungaitytė is a Project Administrator at Vilnius University Faculty of Philology.